PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-09 17:15:34
+Last updated: 2024-04-09 17:16:39
-Random Quote: I don't need to be good at Math, I have beautiful hair. - Missy
+Random Quote: When you get too close to the sun, your dreams may melt away. - Steve Murphy